tpae/whitepaper/README.md

 ### Scenarios and Use Cases

 Luxury Fashion Brand XYZ wishes to create digitally authenticated signatures for each of their manufactured good.
-XYZ Brand becomes a Community Authenticators and pre-authenticate their products for fighting physical fake goods.
+XYZ Brand becomes a Network Authenticators and pre-authenticate their products for fighting physical fake goods.
 Proof of ownership can be proven with a Blockchain ledger.

-Limited Edition Toy User-managed Community has some of the top authenticators.
-The community becomes a Community Authenticators, and help strengthen limited edition toy market.
+Limited Edition Toy User-managed community has some of the top authenticators.
+The community becomes a Network Authenticators, and help strengthen limited edition toy market.

 #### Different Seals, Different Price, and Different Quality